Robdel12/DropKick/readme.md

 Features:
 -------
+* *Tabbing:*
-*Tabbing: set a `tabindex` attribute on your `<select>` elements and DropKick will enable tabbing.
+   Set a `tabindex` attribute on your `<select>` elements and DropKick will enable tabbing.

+* *Keyboard Navigation:*
-*Keyboard Navigation: Keyboard navigation in DropKick is very similar to native `<select>` navigation.
+   Keyboard navigation in DropKick is very similar to native `<select>` navigation.
    While highlighted, pressing enter, up, or down on your keyboard will open the dropdown.
    While opened, pressing up or down will navigate through the options, and pressing enter will select the currently highlighted option.